 Bag A school bag is compulsory.
 Bags must be able to hold an A4 folder.
 Stationery All students must have a pen, pencil, calculator and ruler in their bags.
 PE Kit This must be brought in on relevant days.
-Student These are issued at the start of each year and must be carried by students at all Planner times.
+Student Planner These are issued at the start of each year and must be carried by students at all times.
+Students must have a paper or written copy of their timetable in their planner at all times.
 Students must record homework, attendance, attitude to learning in them and use them for learning purposes.

-Replacement KO can be bought from Student Services at the cost of £2.50.
+Replacement planners can be bought from Student Services at the cost of £2.50.